Policy Research Institute Drug Lag: An Analysis of Factors Contributing to the Long-term Lag of Japanese Approved Products

 Note: Emerging companies are those that have been in business for 30 years or less at the time of approval and had sales of less than US$500 million in the year prior to approval.
 Pharmaceutical companies are defined as companies other than start-ups.

-Source: Created by the Pharmaceutical Industry Policy Institute based on publicly available information from the PMDA, FDA, and EMA, "Tomorrow's New Drugs (produced by Technomic)," and Evaluate Pharma (R) (as of September 2023).
+Source: Prepared by The Office of Pharmaceutical Industry Researchbased on publicly available information from PMDA, FDA, and EMA, "Tomorrow's New Drugs (Technomic Production)," and Evaluate Pharma (R) (as of September 2023)

-3-4. effect of nationality of domestic development companies
+3-4. impact of nationality of domestic development companies

-In the Policy Research Institute News No. 70, we analyzed the difference in the nationality of domestic development firms (Japanese or foreign), and we also examined the impact on the long-term lag in this news item.
-The median lag period was 47.5 and 14.4 months for 38 (33%) and 76 (67%) of the items for which the domestic development company was Japanese and foreign, respectively.
+OPIR Views and Actions In No. 70, we analyzed the difference in the nationality of the domestic development company (Japanese or overseas), and we also investigated the impact of this news on the long-term lag.
+The median lag period was 47.5 and 14.4 months for 38 (33%) and 76 (67%) of the items for which the domestic developer was a Japanese company and an overseas company, respectively.
 The median lag period was 47.5 months and 14.4 months, respectively.
 In the case of Japanese companies developing only for the domestic market, it is assumed that the lag period was influenced by the time required to introduce the product from European and U.S. approved companies through alliances.

 Figure 4: Products and lag periods (median) by nationality of domestic developers

-Source: Created by the Pharmaceuticals and Industrial Policy Research Institute based on publicly available information from the PMDA, FDA, and EMA, and "Tomorrow's New Drugs (produced by Technomic).
+Source: Created at The Office of Pharmaceutical Industry Researchbased on publicly available information from PMDA, FDA, and EMA, and "Tomorrow's New Drugs (produced by Technomic)".

 3-5. relationship with market size forecast